Futurum Research 2025

 • NPU for PCs: The introduction of NPUs into device system architectures, which includes PCs, is enabling devices to perform previously energy-intensive tasks far more efficiently than they could with traditional CPUs and GPUs.
 This new capability unlocks next-gen AI training and inference capabilities directly on the device, which in turn creates entirely new horizons of added utility for users and their organizations.
 NPU-equipped PCs also happen to deliver vastly superior performance per watt to their predecessors, translating into all-day (and even multi-day) battery life to users.

 • OEM Commitment to the Transition: Every major PC OEM is fully committed to this market transition, with aggressive competition between silicon vendors Qualcomm, AMD, and Intel accelerating performance improvements at both the processor and system levels.
 NVIDIA is also rumored to enter the market within 6-12 months.
 The PC ecosystem is moving forward, not backwards.
-AI PCs are already beginning to replace soon-to-be-obsolete pre-AI PCs.
+AI PCs are already beginning to replace soon-to-be-obsolete traditional pre-AI PCs.

 • PC Resfresh Cycle: The end of support for Windows 10 (slated for October 2025) will also help drive the PC refresh cycle towards AI PCs and accelerate the adoption of AI PCs in the commercial segment.